 If you sustain a burn injury in the workplace, you should notify your employer of your injury as soon as you can to ensure that you do not waive the right to recover benefits.
 You should also consult an Orange County burn injury attorney for guidance on filing a claim.
 You may need to undergo extensive medical treatment for your burn injury, including therapy and rehabilitation.
 You may be entitled to recover the cost of any medical treatment, including the cost of transportation to and from your treatment appointments.
 You may also be entitled to recover temporary or permanent disability benefits, depending on the severity of your burn and its impact on your ability to work.
 If you are permanently disabled and unable to return to your prior job, you may be entitled to supplemental job displacement benefits, which can assist you in obtaining training in a new field.
 An experienced workers’ compensation attorney may help you understand which benefits you may be entitled to recover and possibly assist you in obtaining the maximum amount of benefits that you may be owed.Contact a Workers’ Compensation Attorney for Guidance on Your Claim

-At the Law Office of Joseph Richards, our attorneys are adept at handling workers’ compensation cases and can aggressively pursue the benefits that you are rightfully entitled to recover.
+At Law Office of Joseph Richards, P.C., our attorneys are adept at handling workers’ compensation cases and can aggressively pursue the benefits that you are rightfully entitled to recover.
 Our burn injury lawyers are located in Orange County and Riverside County, and we represent injured workers in Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We also assist victims in other cities in Orange, Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties.
 Our attorneys have a strong record of successfully recovering workers’ compensation benefits for our clients.
 Contact us at (844) 562-2667 or via our online form to set up a consultation.